 This one is quick, but the insurance is very specific, and it’s worth mentioning.
 Let’s look at a slight variation of scenario three.

 The Scenario – In this scenario, debris is left on the road again as in scenario three.
 However, this time the debris is left in the road by the resident of the home itself.

 Who Pays?
-In this instance, it will be the resident’s renters or homeowner’s insurance covering the cost.
+In this instance, it could be the resident’s renter’s or homeowner’s insurance covering the cost.